MrGusain/MrGusain/README.md

 - 👋 Hi, I’m @MrGusain
-- 👀 I’m interested in Everything that aspires me
+- 👀 I’m interested in computers,maths,physics and all.
 - 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on everything i'm capable of
 - 📫 How to reach me ,just mail me at bhanupratapsinghgusain1@gmail.com